Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 On the other end, one of the ADAM Audio A7X’s most distinguished features is its new X-ART tweeter, a high-tech piece of equipment that produces some of the clearest high frequencies on this entire list.

-Better still, this monitor has an amplifier dedicated to each driver, meaning that the X-ART tweeter is run by its own 50W A/B amp while the mid-woofer runs off a separate 100W PWM amp.
+Better still, this supreme studio monitor has an amplifier dedicated to each driver, meaning that the X-ART tweeter is run by its own 50W A/B amp while the mid-woofer runs off a separate 100W PWM amp.

 The A7X’s front panel contains both the power switch and the volume control while keeping them both separate from one another.